 Brechje van der Velden

-The available options to successfully restructure financially distressed, but viable businesses in the Netherlands are about to improve substantially if the Dutch government approves the draft act on the confirmation of private restructuring plans (the Wet homologatie onderhands akkoord (WHOA)) which was officially submitted to parliament on 5 July 2019.
+The available options to successfully restructure financially distressed, but viable businesses in the Netherlands are about to improve substantially as the Dutch Senate has approved the draft act on the confirmation of private restructuring plans (the Wet homologatie onderhands akkoord (WHOA)) on 6 October 2020.

 The WHOA has been prepared in close consultation with legal practitioners and with considerable attention to European and global bankruptcy law developments, in particular the recently adopted Preventive Restructuring Framework Directive.
 Therefore, the WHOA builds upon the most favourable provisions and developments in global restructuring law and we think it will be of interest to many global restructuring professionals and distressed debt investors.

 Read our report on WHOA - the Dutch Scheme

 In this publication, we provide an overview of the main features of the Dutch scheme (WHOA).

 How does the new Dutch scheme compare with the English scheme?